Guide to Retirement

 As a benefits-eligible, non-Medicare-eligible retiree, what health plan options do I have?

-You have the choice of either the PPO Savings Plan or the PPO Plan.
+You have the choice of either the Lion Advantage plan or the Lion Traditional plan.
 You may choose to keep the same plan in which you are currently enrolled into retirement, or you have the ability to switch plans at the time you retire.
 Note: If you are switching medical plans upon retirement, any prior deductible or coinsurance amounts WILL NOT transfer to your new plan enrollment.

-As long as you, the retiree, are not eligible for Medicare, you could participate in the PPO Savings Plan with the Health Savings Account (HSA).
+As long as you, the retiree, are not eligible for Medicare, you could participate in the Lion Advantage plan with the Health Savings Account (HSA).
 Your contributions to the HSA as a retiree will be made through the HSA vendor website.
 The tax savings would be accounted for on your taxes and should be discussed with your tax advisor.

 If you want to remain in the same plan in which you are currently enrolled as a non-Medicare eligible retiree, you do not need take any action when you retire.